-It had been five months since Lydia passed away and that dreaded first Christmas had snuck up on me.
-A festive holiday when it seemed there was nothing to celebrate, and it was here whether I liked it or not.
+It had been five months since Lydia passed away and that dreaded first Christmas had suddenly crept upon me-a festive holiday when it seemed there was nothing to celebrate, and it was here whether I liked it or not.
 Had I forgotten about the real meaning of Christmas?
 Absolutely.
 Completely focused on myself and my pain, I hated to see this holiday come.

 Being the first Christmas without our baby girl, I hadn’t the drive or love in my heart to get a tree and decorate it.
 Just the thought of the holidays without Lydia would make me fall apart and retreat to a solitary hiding place, just me and my tears.
 There was no tree, no Christmas cookies baking or decorations or laughter in the kitchen.
 This year was different.
-Yet, because of our son Hunter, I knew we had to try to do something.
+I was hollow.
+Yet, because of my son Hunter, I knew I had to try to do something.
 We opted for a live tree that we could plant after the holiday season.
-Jake went to Wal-Mart and bought a new box of lights to put on the tree.
-I wanted nothing to do with those totes full of memories, so in their box they stayed and our tree without decorations.
+We bought a new box of lights to put on the tree, as I wanted nothing to do with those totes full of memories, so in their box they stayed and our tree without decorations.
 I counted the days and “faked it ’til I made it.”
-This holiday couldn’t be over soon enough.
+The holiday couldn’t be over soon enough.

 Christmas would arrive in a number of hours and I had found the perfect present for our son.
 Something to bring warmth to his tattered and torn heart, something that would provide him with the hope and love he desperately needed from his big sister.
 It was a drawing of a Christmas tree, complete with ornaments and a star!